A Vertex-Weighted Tutte Symmetric Function, and Constructing Graphs with Equal Chromatic Symmetric Function: Relating the Tutte Symmetric Function With Other Graph Functions

-This is a substantial strengthening of the conjecture that the chromatic symmetric function distinguishes trees, first considered by Stanley in \cite{stanley}.
-We provide some supporting evidence.

-First, in the $1000$ pairs of graphs with equal chromatic symmetric function noted in \cite{data}, every graph contains a triangle.
+We find that triangles seem to play an important role in graphs with equal chromatic symmetric function.
+Note that in the $1000$ pairs of graphs with equal chromatic symmetric function noted in \cite{data}, every graph contains a triangle.
 Furthermore, each of the three methods given in Sections 5.1 and 5.2 for constructing graphs with equal chromatic symmetric function always produces a pair of graphs containing triangles.
 In the case of Lemma \ref{Lem:Split} and Theorem \ref{thm:ore} this is explicit.
 In the case of Lemma \ref{lem:eqX}, suppose that we have a graph $G$ satisfying the assumptions of the lemma.
 If $N(v_3) = \emptyset$, then $G \cup v_1v_3$ is isomorphic to $G \cup v_2v_3$ since by assumption there is an automorphism of $G \bk v_3$ swapping $v_1$ and $v_2$.
 If there is a vertex $x \in N(v_3)$, then by assumption also $x \in N(v_1)$ and $x \in N(v_2)$, so in $G \cup v_1v_3$ there is a triangle with vertices $v_1,v_3,x$ and in $G \cup v_2v_3$ there is a triangle with vertices $v_2,v_3,x$.
 Thus, every $G$ satisfying the conditions of Lemma \ref{lem:eqX} either produces two isomorphic graphs, or two graphs with equal chromatic symmetric function that both contain triangles.

-It is of course possible that the truth is somewhere in between this conjecture and the one in \cite{stanley}.
-For example, perhaps it suffices to consider bipartite graphs, or graphs with no cycles of length $\leq l$ for some fixed $l$.

-Furthermore, seven of the pairs of graphs in \cite{data} also have equal Tutte symmetric function\footnote{They are examples $259, 539, 546, 635, 656, 848,$ and $909$.}; two of these pairs were considered in Section 6.3.
-However, unlike in the case of the usual chromatic symmetric function, we have found no simple method for constructing graphs with equal $XB$.
+Finally, we also note the recent result of Penaguiao \cite{raul} showing that given any two nonisomorphic graphs with equal chromatic symmetric function, one may be transformed into the other by a finite number of applications of the triangular modular relation of Orellana and Scott \cite{ore}.

+Indeed, prior to the discovery of the construction given in Section 6.3, the authors considered whether triangle-free graphs may be distinguished by the chromatic symmetric function!
+It would be useful if it could be demonstrated an explicit sequence of applications of the modular relation of \cite{ore} that takes these triangle-free graphs to each other.
+As far as distinguishing graphs goes, the next logical question is to determine whether there are bipartite graphs with equal chromatic symmetric function.

 The spanning tree formula \eqref{eq:spanX} for the chromatic symmetric function is new, and may be useful to ongoing research.
 Furthermore, the sum runs over those spanning trees of a graph $G$ with no external activity.
 It is worth noting that the number of this particular kind of spanning tree in a graph $G$ is equal to the number of $G$-parking functions with respect to any vertex, and the number of acyclic orientations of $G$ with exactly one sink \cite{gparking}.
 It would be interesting to see if there are similar expansions to \eqref{eq:spanX} that run over one of these sets.